NationalCentreTruthReconciliation/Secure-Record-Transfer/DEVELOPERS.md

 ## Testing Setup

-Ensure you follow the instructions in the [Virtual Environment and Poetry Setup](#virtual-environment-and-poetry-setup) section before running tests.
+Ensure you follow the instructions in the [Virtual Environment and Poetry Setup](#virtual-environment-and-poetry-setup) section before continuing.

 Install the `dev` dependencies with Poetry: